chadbailey59/covalent-electron/README.md

 You probably want to head to the Releases section on the right and download a fully built release so you don't have to mess with Electron tooling.

+Some of the first-screen features (like preselecting a camera) might not work until you go into a call the first time and grant OS permissions.

 If you want to customize the app or help me add features, you can clone the repo, `npm install`, and `npm start` to run your own version.
 Pull requests and bug reports are welcome!